 As previously mentioned, the budget was developed with the City Commission goal areas of public safety, mental health, infrastructure, non-motorized transportation/transit, affordable housing, and economic development, in mind.
-The following section of this transmittal will outline and categorize some of the major expenses funded by the proposed budget in these goal areas.
+The following section of this transmittal will outline and categorize some of the major expenses funded in these goal areas.